zaynabhkr/random-quote-machine/README.md

 # Random Quote Machine

 A responsive Random Quote Machine built with React.
-This project was built to complete the [freeCodeCamp Front End Libraries Certification](https://www.freecodecamp.org/learn/front-end-development-libraries/).
 It displays random quotes and authors, and allows users to tweet the current quote.

 ## Features